chirag-parmar/2GUD/REPORT.md

 * A machine with 16GB of RAM can probably manage merkle trees for 100 servers at a time.
 * we will take this as a limit for distributing and define a single leader distributed system for file storage
 *

+1. control over indexes should be with client and not the server
+2. AppendLeaf was designed so that new files can be added to the same merkle root.
+Good for streamed, pause and resume uploading etc.